arkivanov/Decompose/docs/getting-started/quick-start.md

 class RootComponent
 ```

-Yes, a simplest component is just a normal class.
+Yes, the simplest component is just a normal class.
 No need to extend a class from the library, or implement an interface.

 ## Extracting an interface